Secure Remote Access to an Exchange 2013 Mailbox with UserLock 8

 Next, let’s make Bob sign out from OWA.

-owa sign out
+OWA sign out

-Mailbox access Exchange 2013 logged off UserLock
+Mailbox access exchange 2013 logged off UserLock

 Now, if we let Bob open a session on OWA with Alice’s credentials you can see clearly in the UserLock console that the OWA session from Alice is generated from the IP address of the workstation VEW1 where Bob is logged on.